yosh1/java-practice/README.md

-# java-competition-programming
+# java-practice
 This is the competition programming practice repository .
-I use Java language .

 # How to run ?